What is nuclear fission?

-They observed that such type of nuclear reaction produced two atomic nuclei with different atomic numbers and they are widely different from the nucleus of uranium.
-Therefore, uranium-235 suffers splitting or fission into smaller fragments.
+They observed that such a type of nuclear reaction produced two atomic nuclei with different atomic numbers.
+These fragments are widely different from the nucleus of uranium.
+Therefore, uranium-235 is splitting or fission to form smaller fragments.

 Nuclear fission process

-If we use a small piece of U-235, the produced neutrons will be escaped and the chain will be break up.
-Therefore, there is a limiting or critical size of the target for the production of energy by chain propagation.
+If we use a small piece of U-235, the produced neutrons will be escaped and the chain will be broken up.
+Therefore, there is a limit or critical size of the target for the production of energy by chain propagation.

 How does a nuclear bomb work?

-The first effective bomb, called “lean boy” was released on Hiroshima on Japan at 8:11 A.M. on August 5, 1945, from an altitude of 31600 feet.
+The first effective bomb, called “lean boy” was released on Hiroshima in Japan at 8:11 A M on August 5, 1945, from an altitude of 31600 feet.
 The effects and pollution of the bomb are known to everyone human being now.

-Uses of fission and fusion
+Difference between nuclear fission and nuclear fusion